johanseaxis/acap-native-sdk-examples/reproducible-acap/README.md

 The example follows the guidelines in [Reproducible builds practices](https://reproducible-builds.org/) but might not be enough for more complex use cases.

 ## Getting started
-These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example:

 ```bash
 reproducible-acap